 Vanessa Handy Armstrong

 Vanessa is a co-chair for MOMS Advocating Sustainability and her vision is to create social change towards a healthier future for our children and planet by creating awareness and legislative action.
 Vanessa is an Orange County, CA native and her primary job is a mom of three children.
-Since 2012, Vanessa has been advocating community involvement and sustainability in primary education, including being part of a team expanding a K-6 public school into a curriculum-based outdoor education center.
-Vanessa has worked with Newport-Mesa Unified School District to eliminate herbicides on K-12 campuses and her goal is to change legislation to eradicate toxic pesticides around children in public schools and parks.
-Vanessa has a Bachelor of Science in Business from California State University, Long Beach, and a Permaculture Design Certificate from The Ecology Center in San Juan Capistrano.
+Since 2012, Vanessa has been advocating to eliminate toxic pesticides on school grounds and public spaces.
+Vanessa has worked with Newport-Mesa Unified School District, who eliminated the use of herbicides on all of their thirty-two campuses, and educates policymakers to transition from conventional landscape management to organic landscape management.
+Vanessa also worked with the City of Costa Mesa, who passed an Organics First IPM policy in January 2019, and her goal is to continue to change legislation to eradicate toxic pesticides around children in public schools and parks.
+Vanessa has a Bachelor of Science in Business from California State University, Long Beach, and a Permaculture Design Certificate from The Ecology Center in San Juan Capistrano and received organic landscape management training from Chip Osborne.

 Irina is a member of the steering committee of MOMS Advocating Sustainability.
 Prior to the birth of her son, Irina worked as a financial analyst in the treasury department of the Home Loan Bank of San Francisco.
 After her son was born, she founded a blog dedicated to educating people on ways and products they can use to reduce their exposure to toxic chemicals.
 For MOMAS, Irina focuses on managing the website and blog as well as on volunteer coordination.
 Irina received a BA degree in Education and an MA in Language Studies from the Khabarovsk Teacher’s Training University in Russia and an MBA from San Francisco State University.